Tokyo's 1964 Olympics echo through the city's 2020 games

 Cutting costs for host cities has become a priority for the International Olympic Committee, which has been criticized for pressuring them to overspend on new venues in the past.

-John Coates, who heads the IOC's planning for Tokyo, acknowledged that avoiding "white-elephant" venues is a high priority after the 2016 Games in Rio de Janeiro, which produced a half-dozen without tenants or futures.
+John Coates, who heads the IOC's planning for Tokyo and was heavily involved in organizing the Sydney 2000 Olympics, acknowledged that avoiding "white-elephant" venues is a high priority after the 2016 Games in Rio de Janeiro, which produced a half-dozen without tenants.

 Masa Takaya, a spokesman for Tokyo 2020, said using the older "venues will tell the worldwide audiences a fantastic story."